instructlab/taxonomy/README.md

 tuned with your data (enhanced via synthetic data generation) using LAB 🐶 method.

+🗒️️**Note**: For each new model, you will need to create the directory structure for it.
+As shown in the below examples, it might mean creating one or multiple directories to organize where the qna.yaml file resides with the related questions and answers.

 The top-level categories are:

 1. **Core Skills**: